ocaml/ocaml.org/data/tutorials/language/0it_01_basic_datatypes.md

 Operations on `bytes` values are provided by the [`Stdlib`](/api/Stdlib.html) and the [`Bytes`](/api/Bytes.html) modules.
 Only the function `Bytes.get` allows direct access to the characters contained in a byte sequence.
 Unlike arrays, there is no direct access operator on byte sequences.

+The memory representation of `bytes` is four times more compact that `char array`.
 ### Arrays & Lists

 #### Arrays